 In North Carolina, in December, the City of Charlotte volunteered to repeal its own hard-won nondiscrimination ordinance on the promise that the State of North Carolina would also repeal House Bill 2 (HB2).

 The repeal hasn’t happened yet.
-“To win” hasn’t happened yet, but “lose” has.
+“To win” hasn’t happened yet, but “lose” already has.
 Sometimes the interim between loss and win is so long that it swallows people up: this tactic asks a lot from those who “lose” for the greater good.

 Perhaps you can tell it’s still early days and I haven’t made peace with the tactic yet.